dany68/hw1-cloud-computing/README.md

 # Cloud Computing course - HW1

-The project is using laravel 9.52.7 deployed on a EC2 instance (region Francfort).
+The project is using laravel 9.52.7 deployed on a EC2 instance (region Frankfurt).

-Database: MySQL
+Project requirement: Nginx, MySQL, PHP (and several php extensions), composer.

+- Script to setup key-pair, security-group, ec2 instance...: setup.sh
+- "Semi-script" with instructions to setup project via ssh: setup-project.sh
-Deploy script at project root: deploy.sh
+- Deploy script to run when code is pushed to the master: deploy.sh

 [Visit site](http://3.120.209.17)